hellerve/blog/wip/Job_Hunting.md

 3. I am now a remote employee.
 While I will come to the office whenever it’s productive and I feel like it, I have the freedom to go on little trips and just generally stay home when I feel like it.
 That’s exactly what my wife and I wanted, and we’re very thrilled to use this freedom soon.
 4. My current client provides me with all of what I was missing lately: I get to work on a Smalltalk—more specifically, Pharo—application with some of the brightest minds in Smalltalk.
 I’m a newbie surrounded by Xerox Parc-ies, Pharo Consortium members, and core developers.
 It is pretty fantastic!

-Point 3 and 4 are what’s most important.
-I love my company and coworkers, and felt bad about leaving some of the smartest, weirdest, gentlest people I’ve ever met for a random company.
+Points 3 and 4 are what’s most important.
+I love my company and coworkers, and felt bad about leaving some of the smartest, weirdest, gentlest people I’ve ever met for some random company.
 We made it work, and I’m staying, and as you can probably tell by the chipper tone of this post, I am pretty happy about that.

 So I guess all that I have to tell you now is to 1) [apply to the Recurse